Natalitta/orchid-shop/README.md

     5. Open "Deploy" tab.
 Select Github as the deployment method, authorize and search for repository by its name and connect.
     6. Choose Enable Automatic Deploys, main branch.
     7. Click Deploy a GitHub branch (main).
     8. The app was successfully deployed.
-Click View.
+Click View to see it.

 ## Technologies: